sjbrownrigg/discogstagger/README.md

 ## What is it

 discogstagger is a console based audio meta-data tagger.
-Artist profile data is retrieved via the discogs.com API.
+Release data is retrieved via the discogs.com API.

-Simply provide the script with a destination directory name, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger calls out to the discogs.com API and updates the audio meta-data accordingly.
+Simply provide the script with a base directory, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger calls out to the discogs.com API and updates the audio meta-data accordingly.